dimitar-4/django-photographer-site/README.md

 8. jQuery
    * Used to handel operations like post actions and mobile version nav-menues.
 9. Stripe
-   * Used to add functionall payment system to the project.
+   * Used to add functional payment system to the project.

 ## Testing